Questions and Answers on Head Start Programs

-Are the siblings of other children who are members of a Head Start child's household automatically eligible for free CACFP meals at teh child care facility without further application or eligibilty determination?
+Are the siblings of other children who are members of a Head Start child's household automatically eligible for free CACFP meals at the child care facility without further application or eligibility determination?

 Only children enrolled in Head Start are categorically eligible.
 Categorical eligibility based on Head Start enrollment does not extend to all children in the same household.

 Can a day care home document its eligibility for Tier I reimbursement based on the provider's own child's enrollment in a Head Start Program?

 The Improving Head Start for School Readiness Act of 2007 (Public Law 110-134) extended categorical eligibility only to children enrolled in Head Start; therefore, a child’s Head Start enrollment does not extend to the provider.

 This supersedes the guidance found in USDA’s Questions and Answers #4: Two-tier Reimbursement Structure for Family Day Care Homes Participating in the Child and Adult Care Food Program May 16, 1997.

 Are children who are enrolled in Head Start, but who are members of households that are above the Head Start income eligibility requirements, still eligible for CACFP meals at the free rate?